Asthma is a common lung condition that can affect your child's breathing.

 Most young children will be prescribed a face mask which attaches to their inhaler.
 Older children will be prescribed a 'spacer device'.
 A spacer device is a plastic or metal container with a mouthpiece and a hole for the inhaler.

 If your child has been prescribed a face mask or a spacer device, it is important to always use these.
-Face masks and spacers are the best way of making sure that your child gets the correct dose of medication right to their lungs.
+Face masks and spacers are the best way of making sure that your child gets the correct dose of medicine directly to their lungs.

 Other treatments

-You child might also be given the following medicines:
+Your child might also be given other types of treatment.

-If your child’s asthma is severe they may be referred to a consultant for further treatment.
+If your child’s asthma is severe they may be referred to an asthma nurse, consultant or asthma clinic for further treatment.

 GP visits